Seed of Chucky: Plot

-Six years after the previous film, Glen, the benevolent living-doll son of Chucky and Tiffany, has a nightmare in which he murders a little girl's parents.
-In reality, he is living as a dummy for "Psychs", an abusive ventriloquist in England.
-Glen sees a preview of Jennifer Tilly's new horror film Chucky Goes Psycho on television, which features Chucky and Tiffany dolls rebuilt from their original remains; Glen realizes that he is their son.
+Six years after the previous film, the benevolent and genderfluid living-doll child of Chucky and Tiffany is being held captive by "Psychs", an abusive British ventriloquist.

+Psychs has mockingly named the doll "Shitface" and regularly mistreats and exploits them.
+Despite his peaceful nature, Shitface has violent nightmares about murder.

-Desperate to know his parents, Glen escapes Psychs and tracks the Chucky and Tiffany dolls to a prop room in Hollywood.
-Glen uses the Heart of Damballa, a voodoo amulet, to bring them back to life.
-Chucky faints upon learning he has a son, but Tiffany is overjoyed.
-When a special effects technician starts taking Tiffany apart, she and Chucky decapitate him with a wire.
+Shitface sees a preview on television for Jennifer Tilly's new film Chucky Goes Psycho which features Chucky and Tiffany dolls repaired from their original remains.
+Realizing they are their child, Shitface escapes Psychs and tracks the Chucky and Tiffany dolls to a prop room in Hollywood.
+Shitface uses the Heart of Damballa, a voodoo amulet, to resurrect them.
+Chucky is shocked at having a child while Tiffany is overjoyed.

+Confused about their child's ambiguous gender (them having no genitals) Chucky renames Shitface "Glen", while Tiffany renames them "Glenda".
+Chucky and Tiffany decapitate a special effects technician with a wire.
 Jennifer finds the beheaded body and calls the police.
-Chucky, Tiffany, and Glen sneak a ride to her home in her limousine.
+Chucky, Tiffany, and Glen/Glenda sneak a ride to her home in her limousine.

-Having witnessed his parents murder the technician, Glen asks them why they kill, as he feels violence is bad.
-Chucky and Tiffany are taken aback by the question and don't know how to answer, until Chucky replies that it helps them to relax.
-On the other hand, Tiffany, feeling parental responsibility, agrees with Glen and forces Chucky to agree to stop killing for the sake of their son; Chucky falsely promises to do so.
-Jennifer tries to get a role as the Virgin Mary in Redman's directorial debut.
-After he tells her she is not right for the part, Jennifer invites him to her home, intending to seduce him for the role, much to the chagrin of her agent Joan.
+Having witnessed his parents murder the technician, Glen/Glenda asks them why they kill.
+Chucky and Tiffany are taken aback by the question.
+Tiffany, feeling parental responsibility, tries to force Chucky to stop killing for the sake of their child; Chucky falsely promises to do so.
+Meanwhile, Jennifer tries to get a role as the Virgin Mary in rapper Redman's feature-film directorial debut.
+She invites him to her home, intending to seduce him for the role, much to the disgust of her assistant Joan.